 Serbian belongs to a group of (highly) flective languages, and as such its verbs have conjugations.
-This means that you have to pay attention to the suffixes which are added to the stem of the verbs.
-If you have a dictionary of Serbian, you will notice that infinitive endings are -iti, -ati, -eti, -ti and sometimes -ći.
-In order to learn conjugations, it is wise to know that the suffixes for each person singular or plural are added to the verb stem (base verb without infinitive endings).
-For example: infinitive of the verb 'to love': voleti verb stem: vol (so, in the photo, you can se 'VOLim' not 'volEm' (which is wrong, but not in all parts of Serbia ...
-I think if you LOVE someone, whichever language you are using, you cannot be wrong ;)
+This means that you have to pay attention to the suffixes which are added to the stem of each verb.
+If you have a dictionary of Serbian, you will notice that infinitive endings are -iti, -ati, -eti, or simply -ti and sometimes -ći.
+In order to learn the conjugations, it is wise to know that the suffixes for each person singular or plural are added to the verb stem (base verb without infinitive endings).

 Here comes a short text about routines both in Serbian and in English.
 I hope that my video will help you understand the text in Serbian.
 There is also a task to be done:

 - After listening to me asking and answering questions, you can try to do the same - practice asking questions and giving answers, and recording all that on www.Vocaroo.com Exercse